Jul 24, 2025

 Personal Loan 72 months $15,000 12.99% $301

 Organizing your debts can help make it easier to decide how to pay them off.
-(Example for illustration only, based on Illinois data.
-Your situation may look different.)
+(Example for illustration only.
+Your situation may be different.)

 Once you’ve made your list, figure out your monthly expenses.
 How much do you spend on food, utilities, rent or mortgage, and minimum payments on all your debts?
 Remember, you need to pay at least the monthly minimums on all your loans, or your credit score could suffer.

 Add up all your monthly expenses and subtract the total from your monthly net income (your take-home pay).
-Let’s say that after accounting for your expenses and setting aside a little money for savings, you have $300 left over to pay down your debt.
+Let’s say that after accounting for your expenses and setting aside a little money for savings you have an additional $300 left over to pay down your debt.
 Now you’re ready to decide how to use that money.

 What is the debt snowball method?

+The idea is that as each debt is paid off, the money you had used to pay that debt can be applied to the next-largest balance.
 In the example above, you would pay all your monthly minimums.
 Then you would put your extra $300 toward your car loan, since the $7,500 balance is the smallest.
 (Pay $300 plus the minimum payment.)
-Each month, you would continue to pay down the car loan until it was paid off.
+Each month you would continue to pay down the car loan until it was paid off.
 This lets you pay off that balance faster.

-Next, you would take your extra $300 and put it toward your credit card balance until that’s paid off.
-If you’d like to add what you had budgeted for your car loan, you could pay an extra $435 above the monthly minimum, speeding up paydown.
-Finally, you would pay off personal loan in the same way.
+Once the car loan is paid off, you would take your extra $300 and put it toward your credit card balance until that’s paid off.
+You could also add the $132-per-month minimum payment you had been making on your car loan.
+In this way, your payments would snowball and now reach an extra $432 per month.
+Finally, you would pay off the personal loan in the same way.

-With the debt snowball method, your payments “snowball” as you knock out smaller balances first and tackle larger balances over time.
-This method might cost you more money in interest in the long run, but some people benefit from the more immediate sense of accomplishment it provides.
+This method could cost you more money in interest in the long run.
+However, some people benefit from the more immediate sense of accomplishment it provides.

 What is the debt avalanche method?

-With the debt avalanche method, you start by tackling the highest rate and proceed to the lowest, like an avalanche falling down a mountain.
+The debt avalanche method tackles the highest rates first then proceeds to the lowest.
+You can think of it like an avalanche falling down a mountain.

-This means you pay off the debt with the highest interest rate first.
+This means you pay off the debt with the highest interest rate first, rather than focusing on the balance amount.
 Because you are prioritizing your most expensive loans, this method may be the most cost-effective way to pay down debt.

 In the example above, you would pay all your monthly minimums.
-Then you would put your extra $300 toward the credit card bill, because 22% APR is the highest interest rate.
+Then you would put your extra $300 toward the credit card bill, because 21.37% APR is the highest interest rate.
 (Pay $300 plus the minimum payment.)
-Each month, you would continue paying down the credit card debt until it is paid off.
+Each month you would continue paying down the credit card debt until it was paid off.

-Next, you would put that extra $300 toward the personal loan until it’s paid off.
+Next, you would put that extra $300 toward the personal loan.
+You might even be able to increase the amount you pay, as the credit card debt has been paid off.
 Finally, you would pay off the car loan.
 In this way, you should pay less interest over time.

-But saving money is a worthy goal, too, which is what the avalanche method may allow you to do.
+But saving money is also a worthy goal, which is what the avalanche method may allow you to do.
 Paying off the highest interest rate first means you could save money in interest charges over time.
-The downside is, it can be hard to maintain momentum when the gratification you get from paying off smaller loans is delayed.
+The downside is it can be hard to maintain momentum when the gratification you get from paying off smaller loans is delayed.

-There are pros and cons to the debt snowball and debt avalanche methods, so looking at them together can help you determine which one could work best for your situation.
+There are pros and cons to the debt snowball and debt avalanche methods.
+Comparing the two can help you determine which one could work best for your situation.

 Debt Snowball Method Debt Avalanche Method